thisdougb/ansible-hashivault/README.md

 Vagrant and Ansible code to build a HashiCorp Vault instance for testing.
 Built for Centos/RHEL.

 ### Create Vault Instance
 Create an instance to run the vault, if using Vagrant see the sub-dir ~/vagrant from this repo.
-The ansible inventory file (hosts) uses the name 'vault'.
+The ansible inventory file uses the hostname 'vault'.

 ### Ansible Bootstrap
 Bootstrap the new vault instance with the Ansible ssh key, which defaults to the key in ~/.ssh/id_rsa.pub.
 We also install the host systems /etc/hosts, which should contain your vault instance.
 Installing net-tools is useful for testing.